 - Multiple Circuits: At least two dedicated 20A circuits.

-- Power Injection Points: Approximately 9 separate injection points to ensure no single string of hexagons exceeds the 440W limit.
-This prevents voltage drop and ensures uniform brightness across the entire grid.
+- Power Injection Points: Approximately 9 separate injection points to ensure no single string exceeds the 440W threshold.
+This prevents voltage drop and ensures uniform brightness.

 Performance Verification: LM-79, LM-80, and TM-21

-- LM-79 Reports: Verified by UL Solutions, these reports confirm total luminous flux, electrical power, and efficacy.
-Retailers should demand these to ensure the "5000K Daylight" they purchased actually meets ANSI C78.377-2017 chromaticity standards.
+- LM-79 Reports: Verified by UL Solutions, these confirm total luminous flux and efficacy.

-- LM-80 and TM-21: While LM-80 measures how the LED chips degrade over 6,000+ hours, the IES TM-21-21 Technical Memorandum provides the mathematical projection for long-term lifespan.
-A claim of "L70 @ 60,000 hours" means the fixture will retain 70% of its original brightness after 60,000 hours of use.
-This is critical for boutiques where dimming is used frequently, as operating at lower power can actually extend this lifespan.
+- LM-80 and TM-21: While LM-80 measures chip degradation over 6,000+ hours, the IES TM-21-21 Technical Memorandum provides the mathematical projection for long-term lifespan.
+A claim of "L70 @ 60,000 hours" means the fixture retains 70% brightness after 60,000 hours.
+Zonal dimming often extends this lifespan by reducing thermal stress on the LEDs.

 Troubleshooting Common Dimming Issues